 An introduction to film as art and as cultural expression.
 Emphasis on cinematic techniques, national traditions, genres, and the distinctive features of film as a humanistic medium.
+Films to be drawn from Latin America, Asia, Africa and/or Europe.
 May be repeated for credit when topics vary.